sorry-cypress/sorry-cypress/.github/ISSUE_TEMPLATE/feature-request.md

 about: Create a feature request for Sorry Cypress
 ---

-- [ ] I have seached issues for similar feature requests
+- [ ] I have searched issues for similar feature requests

 ## What is this feature about (1 sentence)